 Are owners and processors of PII required to register with the supervisory authority?
 Are there any exemptions?

-There is no need for PII owners or processors to register with the supervisor authority (IFAI); however, IFAI has the authority to request a surprise inspection to monitor that the PII owners are complying with the Law and Regulations.
+There is no need for PII Controllers or processors to register with INAI; however, INAI has the authority to request a surprise inspection to monitor that the PII Controllers are complying with the Law and Regulations.